xemu-project/xemu-website/docs/docs/download.md

 Simply download the Zip archive release for macOS from the link above, extract the archive, then run the application.
 Optionally drag the xemu app bundle to your Applications folder.

-Because the app is not signed, you will need to right-click, or hold the <kbd>control</kbd> key and click, on the app and in the context menu that appears select <kbd>Open</kbd> on first launch.

 ### Install via Homebrew

 If you have the [Homebrew package manager](https://brew.sh) installed, you can install xemu with: